rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

    </pre>

    Several instances can be defined within the same Vagrantfile.

    ### Vagrant Global Status

-0. See Ansible instances from any directory:
+0. List Ansible instances from any directory:

    <tt><strong>vagrant global-status
    </strong></tt>